renatalantos/Embrace-support-group/README.md

 ## Sessions
 The Sessions page intoduces the sessions in more detail.
-It provides a video, discussed topic and activities outside the sessions.
+It provides a video of an actual session, frequently discussed topics and activities outside the sessions.

 The Sessions page consists of the following sections: